Mammut Smart 2.0 Review

 If you've been belaying the same way for 20 years, you may not like this device — and/or you might end up short-roping your partner a bit while you get used to it!
 Belaying with the Smart 2.0 might take some getting used to, as it's completely different from most tube style devices and most active assisted braking devices.
 While you can pay out slack slowly as with a tuber, when you want to give a lot of slack you have to disengage the device by pushing upwards on the lever with the thumb of your brake hand (with the rest of your hand still around the rope).
 This lets you pull up lots of slack with your other hand relatively smoothly.

-While not as smooth or intuitive as a tuber at first, once you've become accustomed to the technique it works well, particularly when compared to the Pilot.
-The lever on the Smart is more sensitive to pressure and doesn't require as much force as the Pilot to disengage it.
-We had to press quite hard on the Pilot and keep a consistent outward pressure, whereas the Smart needed less pressure and fed smoother.
+While not as smooth or intuitive as a tuber at first, once you've become accustomed to the technique it works well.
+The lever on the Smart is more sensitive to pressure and doesn't require much force to disengage it.
 We tested this device with a newer 9mm and a "fuzzy" 9.7mm and found that it fed slack out much easier with a skinnier rope.
 This device is ambidextrous though, so lefties might appreciate its feed even more.

 Auto Block (resistance belaying a second)

-The Smart 2.0 retails for $35, which is a bit less than the ATC Pilot ($45).
-If you choose to buy the "Smarter" add-on, it will bring the total up to $48.
-Alternatively, you can purchase it with the Smart HMS carabiner for $45, which is a good value.
+The Smart 2.0 retails for the same price as comparable and similar devices.
+If you choose to buy the "Smarter" add-on, it will bump up the total a bit.
+You can purchase it with the Smart HMS carabiner in a package, which is a good value.

 Passive assisted braking devices have elicited a lot of "whys?" from people when they spotted us testing them out at the crag.
 Think of them as a cross between a GriGri and an ATC.
 If you're partial to tube-style devices but want some extra holding power and security, then the Smart 2.0 is a great choice.
 If you've always used a GriGri but are open to trying something lighter and less expensive, the Smart also fills that bill.